UtrechtUniversity/UU-Bootstrap/README.md

 ## I'm a student at/not affiliated with the UU, can I use this project for my own work?

 Yes!
-However, please keep in mind that the license only grants limited use of UU trademarks etc. (See 'Legal Protection' in LICENSE)
+However, please keep in mind that the license only grants limited use of UU trademarks etc.

 Please reach out to us if you are unsure/have any questions.

+##